 Apple Cider Vinegar, other wise known as ACV, is acidic it helps balance out pH levels and has antibacterial properties.
 ACV not only contains iron, potassium and magnesium but other essential vitamins and minerals.

 -Plain apple cider vinegar or a vinegar-based herbal tincture can help keep a dog’s ears clean and healthy.
 Place a few drops in each ear and gently massage, or apply with a cotton swab.
-For a more medicinal ear drop, make or buy a cider vinegar tincture containing ear-friendly herbs like garlic and mullein blossoms.
+For a more medicinal ear drop, make or buy a cider vinegar tincture containing ear-friendly herbs like chamomile and mullein blossoms.

 “Commercially” produced vinegar, even one’s supplied by various ‘Health Shops,’ more often than not, has the Mother removed to make a clear, shiny and consistent product that basically looks pleasing to the eye whilst on the supermarket shelf.

 When Taken Orally can help treat and prevent

 - Arthritis – Added to 1 meal per day – in water, it can help break down calcium deposits found around the joints as dogs get older which cause stiffness and discomfort.
 Continued use will make joints noticeably more flexible and less painful.

 - Flea repellent – fleas dislike intensely so it helps keep them away.